JerryAZR/RotaryEncoderD/README.md

 Based on this observation, I implemented an interrupt-based rotary encoder reader.
 IN contrast to the original implemenation, mine uses two interrupt pins and generates exactly one pulse each step.
+In addition, no pulses are lost when starting the rotation or changing the direction.